namtvit07/pushpop/README.md

 Let's write a job that performs a count of one of your Keen IO collections, then sends you an email or text with the result.
 We'll set it to run every 24 hours.

-Create a file in the `jobs` folder called `first_job.rb` and paste in the following example.
+Create a file in the `jobs` folder called `first_job.rb` and paste in the following example:

 ``` ruby
 job do